hebbianloop/ssh-tools/README.md

 For more information see https://wiki.archlinux.org/index.php/SSH_keys

-### vpn-connect
+### vpn-connect (macOS 10.8+ only)

-This program harnesses the openconnect utility to establish a persistent VPN connection.
+This program uses macOS notifications and the openconnect utility to establish a persistent VPN connection.
 Use this program to keep your ISP from spying on you without having to constantly check your connection.

+Simply double click or type '''./vpn-connect''' in a terminal prompt to begin

 ### occult-sshfs